Turkey Bone Broth (or Turkey Stock)

-- Simmer for about 4 hours.
+- Simmer for about 2-4 hours.
+See how chill this recipe is?
+I would say 2 hours is the minimum, 4 hours will get you a super duper rich stock.
 Check on it every now and then, and skim off any foam or scum that may settle on the top.
 If your water is boiling off too quickly and the bones start to stick out of the water, add more water to cover it up, and bring back to a simmer.

 - Pour the stock through a colander into a large bowl (or two), catching any bones or vegetables.

 - At this point I like to use a gravy fat separator to easily discard all the fat that will rise to the top.
 You can also just wait for the stock to cool (or refrigerate/freeze it) and skim the fat off with a spoon.

 - Allow stock to cool before moving to an airtight container and placing in the fridge or freezer.
 I like to use mason jars if you plan to store in the fridge, or quart size ziplocks if you plan to freeze.

 - Use this turkey stock as a base for soups or anything that calls for chicken broth!